Frequently Asked Questions

 As a part of the WISDOM Study, a number of genes will be tested to see if you have a genetic mutation that is associated with increased breast cancer risk.
 It is possible that, as new genes related to breast cancer risk are discovered, they may be added to the list.
 We will notify you if changes to your medical care are indicated.
 We will provide the results of your genetic testing to you as part of the WISDOM Study.
 A Breast Health Specialist will be available to talk with you about your results and what they mean to your health and to your family members’ health.
 In addition, Color will also look for small alterations in all your genes that might contribute to breast cancer risk.
 Scientists call these minor differences single nucleotide polymorphisms (SNPs).
 The SNP results will not be returned to you, but will be incorporated into your screening recommendations.
 Please note: only 1-3% of women test positive for a gene alteration.

 The Genetics Information Nondiscrimination Act of 2008 (GINA) is a federal law that protects individuals from genetic discrimination in health insurance and employment.
 The Act prohibits group health plans and health insurers from denying coverage to a healthy individual or charging that person higher premiums based solely on a genetic predisposition to developing a disease in the future.
 It also bars employers from using individuals’ genetic information when making hiring, firing, job placement, or promotion decisions.
 For more information about GINA, please click here.
-Please note, GINA does not include protection from discrimination in life insurance.
+Please note, GINA does not include protection from genetic discrimination in life insurance.

 If you are seen at a participating health center in the University of California (Athena Breast Health Network), your genetic testing results and study screening recommendations may be entered into your electronic medical record.